Confiture de Sucrine

 2. 2.
 Prepare the squash

-Cut the Sucrine (or Butternut) squash in half and remove the seeds and fibrous centre.
+Cut the butternut squash (or Sucrine) squash in half and remove the seeds and fibrous centre.
 Peel the squash with a sharp knife.
 Cut the flesh into regular, medium-sized chunks.
 Rinse the pieces under cold water and drain.

 3. 3.
 Macerate the fruit (optional but recommended)

-Place the Sucrine (or Butternut) chunks in a large bowl and sprinkle with a little sugar.
+Place the butternut squash (or Sucrine) chunks in a large bowl and sprinkle with a little sugar.
 Let them macerate for a few hours or overnight to draw out the juices and enhance the flavour.

 4. 4.
 Cook the jam

-Place the Sucrine (or Butternut) in a stock pot or jam pan.
+Place the butternut squash (or Sucrine) in a stock pot or jam pan.
 Add the sugar, lemon juice, and zest.
-If using mandarines, peel them, cut into sections, and add to the pot, along with any zest.
+If using mandarins, peel them, cut into sections, and add to the pot, along with any zest.
 Split the vanilla pod lengthwise, scrape out the seeds, and add both seeds and pod to the mixture.
 Stir well.

 Bring the mixture to a gentle boil over medium heat, stirring occasionally.
 Cook for about 30–40 minutes, or until the fruit is soft and the mixture has thickened.
 If you want a smoother jam, you can blend part of the mixture with a stick blender or pass it through a food mill halfway through cooking.